praekeltfoundation/vumi-jssandbox-toolkit/docs/index.rst

 Want to access `Vumi Go <https://go.vumi.org/>`_'s groups?
 The `Go Groups <https://github.com/smn/go-groups>`_ application shows you how to do that.
-It's a simple application that let's you create, list, and search for groups via USSD.
+It's a simple application that lets you create, list, and search for groups via USSD.

 Key Value Store Example
 ~~~~~~~~~~~~~~~~~~~~~~~